PauloHenriqueRod/PauloHenriqueRod/README.md

 - 👋 Hi, I’m @PauloHenriqueRod
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Data Science
 - 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...Instagram: Paulohenrique_rda

 <!---
 PauloHenriqueRod/PauloHenriqueRod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.